Herbs to mix with cannabis

 MINT AND LAVENDER

 Both Lavender and Mint are known relaxants and are commonly used to add comfort to our lives.
-But lavender, in particular, contains linalool, that when combined with THC, acts as a great anti-inflammatory medication.
 So if you just came from a hard sparring session in the gym, this mix would be the ideal one for you.

 Mint, on the other hand, provides a soothing effect and makes the smoke a little less irritating, especially when smoked or consumed through a bong.
 But for vaping, it is best heated at 160-175 degrees Celsius.